7imon7ays/Goodel/README.md

 # Godel

 I was tired of referring to documentation for my Google App scripts.
-So I'm making an ORM. *In progress...*
+So I made an ORM.
+'Google Model' = 'Godel'

 ## Usage